CC-Digital-Innovation/Tech-Vigilantes-DIKO2022-Project/README.md

-# Tech Vigilantes - 2022 Digital KickOff Project - Warranty / End of Life Support
+# Warranty / End of Life Support
+# Tech Vigilantes
+# 2022 Digital KickOff

 ## Summary
 The project's goal is to grab warranty, end of life, and support contract dates